 There are many book versions of this classic song.
 Choose this one, illustrated by Matt Tavares, for its lush illustrations that portray a family of color enjoying Thanksgiving.

-7. Yum!
+8. Yum!
 MMMM!
-Que Rico! by Pat Mora (Grades K–5)
+Que Rico! by Pat Mora (K–5)

-Use this one-stop-shopping text to introduce an accurate history of the holiday, its connection to the National Day of Mourning, and how diverse families celebrate today.
+Use this one-stop-shopping text to introduce an accurate history of the holiday, its connection to the National Day of Mourning, and how families celebrate today.

-9. Auntie Yang Great Soybean Picnic by Ginnie Lo (Grades 2–5)
+12. Auntie Yang’s Great Soybean Picnic by Ginnie Lo (2–5)

-Present a different look at typical Thanksgiving elements like a family road trip, a gaggle of aunts, uncles and cousins, and a big family meal.
+Present a different look at typical Thanksgiving elements, like a family road trip; a gaggle of aunts, uncles, and cousins; and a big family meal.
 Talk about how new traditions can be created, even if they go against the norms of mainstream culture.

-10. Not This Turkey! by Jessica Steinberg (Grades 2–5)
+13. Not This Turkey! by Jessica Steinberg (2–5)

 When a Jewish immigrant wins a turkey in a raffle at work, his family dreams of having an “American Thanksgiving” like all their neighbors.
 The prize doesn’t turn out as expected, but they end up creating their own traditions instead.

-11. 1621: A New Look at Thanksgiving
+14. 1621: A New Look at Thanksgiving

-by Catherine O’Neill Grace (Grades 2–8)
+by Catherine O’Neill Grace (2–8)

 Published over a decade ago, it’s no longer “new,” but it’s still the best picture book out there for discussing the first Thanksgiving in a comprehensive and accurate way.
-Check out the many additional resources Plimouth Plantation offers for even more curriculum ideas.
+Check out the many additional resources Plimoth Plantation offers for even more curriculum ideas.

-Use this first person narrative to help your students imagine what it would have been like to be a teenage indentured servant aboard the Mayflower and during the Pilgrims’ first year in Plymouth.
+Use this first-person narrative to help your students imagine what it would have been like to be a teenage indentured servant aboard the Mayflower and during the Pilgrims’ first year in Plymouth.

-13. Native American History for Kids: With 21 Activities
+16. Native American History for Kids

-by Karen Bush Gibson (Grades 5–8)
+by Karen Bush Gibson (5–8)

-14. Thanksgiving at the Inn by Tim Whitney (Grades 5–8)
+17. Thanksgiving at the Inn by Tim Whitney (5–8)

 Moving to a country inn complicates Heath’s already-difficult relationship with his alcoholic father, but also introduces him to a cast of unlikely new characters.
 As Thanksgiving rolls around, Heath has a lot on which to reflect.

-15. Refugee by Alan Gratz (Grades 5–8)
+18. Refugee by Alan Gratz (5–8)

-Refugees are often referred to as modern day pilgrims.
-Connect the Pilgrims’ departure from England with Gratz’s stories of a German Jewish boy during World War II, a Cuban girl in 1994 and a Syrian boy in 2015.
+Refugees are often referred to as modern-day pilgrims.
+Connect the Pilgrims’ departure from England with Gratz’s stories of a German Jewish boy during World War II, a Cuban girl in 1994, and a Syrian boy in 2015.